-If you are willing to go gray, you have been using permanent hair colour for years and now wish to ditch it but also want a smooth transition to grey hair without a skunk line.
+You are willing to ditch the permanent hair dye and embrace your natural gray hair but are terrified of the grey hair demarcation line.
+Also, you want a smooth transition to grey hair without a skunk line.

 Don’t worry.
 I am here to help.